W. Bruce Lincoln Book Prize

 - The geographic area of study is broadly defined as the territories of the former imperial Russian state and the Soviet Union.
 The book may deal with any period of history.

-- Textbooks, translations, reference works, or edited collections of essays are not eligible.
+- Textbooks, translations (including self-translations), reference works, or edited collections of essays are not eligible.
 Self-published works are also ineligible.

 - Books that have received other prizes are eligible.